-2. Average grade is determined by calculating the average of the highest and lowest elevation along pre-development grade or improved grade (whichever is more restrictive) along the front of the building parallel to the primary street setback.
-Where mass-grading has been approved by the City, average grade shall be considered the improved grade following such mass grading.
+2. Average grade is determined by calculating the average of the highest and lowest elevation along pre-development grade or improved grade (whichever is more restrictive) along each building elevation and averaging all elevations.
+Where land disturbance has been approved by the City through the mass-grading process, average grade shall be considered the improved grade following the completion of such mass grading.
+However, for any building subject to the standards of Sec.
+2.2.7, average grade shall be the more restrictive of pre-development or improved grade.

-3. Where a lot slopes downward from the property line, 1 story that is additional to the specified maximum number of stories may be built on the lower portion of the lot.
+3. For a detached or attached building type only, for any building type located within the Downtown Mixed Use District, or for any building that is zoned for a maximum of three stories, where a lot slopes downward from any primary street, one story that is additional to the specified maximum number of stories may be built on the lower portion of the lot.
+This provision shall not be applicable for any structure that includes a basement.